Certified Provisional Interpreter

 - Two consecutive interpreting face-to-face dialogue tasks

 Each task is delivered as a live role-play.
-There will be two role-players, one English-speaking and one LOTE-speaking for each role-play.
+There will be two role-players for each role-play, one English-speaking and one speaking the test language.

 You will be required to interpret in consecutive mode for each of the role-players.
 Each task will last 10-12 minutes and will be set in a different domain.

 It is essential that you also read and understand the following information prior to attending the test: